 - Boomrun: Competitors race back and forth across a ‘boom’ or chain of spinning, floating logs.

-- Block chop: Use a small axe to chop through a log that’s 11-12 inches thick.
+- Block chop: Use a small axe to chop through a log 11-12 inches thick.

-- Speed climb: Using spiked shoes and a climbing rope, athletes race up and down a cedar pole as tall as 90 feet.
+- Speed climb: Athletes race up and down a cedar pole as tall as 90 feet using spiked shoes and a climbing rope.

 - Hot saw: A timed competition to see how fast three cuts (up, down, and up) can be made on a 20-inch thick log.

-- Single buck – Contestants use a one-man bucking saw to cut a 20-inch diameter log (16 inches for women) in fastest time possible
+- Single buck – Contestants use a one-person bucking saw to cut a 20-inch diameter log (16 inches for women) in the fastest time possible

 Lumberjack competitions offer pride and prestige to competitors.
 If you want to take your lumberjack dream to the next level, Wisconsin is the place to be.
 Hayward in Wisconsin plays host to the Lumberjack World Championships.
 The little town of Hayward has been the host of the event since 1960.

-Held every year at the end of July, the Lumberjack World Championships attracts about 100 men and women from around the world.
+Held every year at the end of July, the Lumberjack World Championships attracts about 100 men and women worldwide.
 They compete for the $50,000 prize money.
 It is watched by more than 12,000 spectators.
 The Lumberjack World Championships is seen by many more as it is covered by ESPN as part of their Great Outdoor Games programming.

 Competitors get the prestigious honor of being the best in the world once they win the All-Around Lady Jill (female competitor) and Tony Wise All-Around champion (male competitor).
-To win the award, you simply have to score the most points in the competition.
+To win the award, you must score the most points in the competition.